Catalent, Inc. - Consensus 'hold' rating and -.1% Downside Potential

-Catalent, Inc. with ticker code (CTLT) now have 5 market analysts covering the stock.
-The analyst consensus now points to a rating of ‘hold’.
-The range between the high target price and low target price is between $63.50 and $63.00 and has a mean target at $63.40.
-Now with the previous closing price of $63.48 this would indicate that there is a downside of -.1%.
+Catalent, Inc. with ticker code (CTLT) now have 5 analysts in total covering the stock.
+The consensus rating is pointing to ‘hold’.
+The target price High/Low ranges between $63.50 and $63.00 calculating the mean target price we have $63.40.
+Given that the stocks previous close was at $63.48 this is indicating there is a potential downside of -.1%.
 There is a 50 day moving average of $60.41 and the 200 day moving average is $58.22.
-The market cap for the company is 11.52B.
-The price for the stock stands currently at: $63.48 USD
+The company has a market cap of 11.52B.
+The current share price for the company is: $63.48 USD

 The potential market cap would be $11,507,860,864 based on the market consensus.